THRUST YOUR SPEAR AT EVIL

 However, the believers are not expected to stand aloof with arms akimbo, watching evil thrive and spread in their communities or cities.

 Evil will always thrive and escalate where and when the righteous do nothing.
-All that it takes for evil to triumph anywhere is for the righteous there to stand aloof and watch impotently.
+All it takes for evil to triumph anywhere is for the righteous to stand aloof and watch impotently.

 Sadly, many of God’s people today have become accustomed, complacent, and indifferent to injustice, immorality, corruption, and wickedness in our society.
 No wonder evil is thriving in our days!